cloud-neutral-toolkit/rag-server.svc.plus/docs/xray-single-port-multi-user.md

 The concrete implementation should wire in dependency-injected collaborators for database access, filesystem operations, validation, and command execution to simplify testing.

 The initial `Config Generator` module lives at `account/internal/xrayconfig`.
-It loads `account/config/xray.config.template.json`, overwrites the client array with the current database view (setting `flow` to `xtls-rprx-vision` unless callers request a different value), and writes the merged document to `/usr/local/etc/xray/config.json` using an atomic rename so that Xray always observes a complete file.
+It loads `account/config/xray.config.template.json`, overwrites the VLESS user array with the current database view (setting `flow` to `xtls-rprx-vision` unless callers request a different value), and writes the merged document to `/usr/local/etc/xray/config.json` using an atomic rename so that Xray always observes a complete file.